sics-iot/lwm2m-contiki/examples/oma-lwm2m/standalone/README.md

 OMA LWM2M Standalone Example
 ====================================

-This is an example of how to make sure of the OMA LWM2M and CoAP implementation from Contiki in a native application.
+This is an example of how to make use of the OMA LWM2M and CoAP implementation from Contiki in a native application.

 The Makefile will copy necessary files from Contiki to the subfolder